UltraMessaging/smx_perf/README.md

 latency calculation.
 * 2 (FLAGS_NON_BLOCKING) -
 The publisher does non-blocking sends.
-This MUST not be used when measuring maximum sustainable message rate.
+This MUST not be used when measuring the maximum sustainable message rate.
 * 4 (FLAGS_GENERIC_SRC) -
 The publisher uses generic source send APIs instead of the optimized SMX-specific APIs.